“Are you crying?” my husband, Holden, asks me. No, I insist- my chopsticks shaking as they hold a piece of marinated short rib (갈비).

 As she turns the meat on our tabletop grill, we talk about my adoption story and finding my birth family.
 Mira shares her experience moving from Seoul to Seattle and then Dallas.
 She says she can tell I have a warm heart, and she thinks my birth mother is proud of me.
 A tear may have escaped my eye, but I’m sure it was just from the sliced onion.

 I tell Holden how eating naengmyeon reminded me of my first trip to Korea in 2008.
 It was July, and the weather in Seoul was scorching.
 I ate naengmyeon frequently during my stay, because the ice cold noodles were so refreshing.
 He orders bulgogi sliders, a fusion dish that helps make Korean food more approachable for non-Korean Americans.
-I wonder if maybe my parents would be willing to try something a little less “exotic” like this.

 Throughout our meal, I share different customs Holden needs to prepare for when we visit my birth family in October.
 Don’t leave your chopsticks sticking up in your rice bowl, wait until the eldest person eats before you start, turn away when you take a shot, and always pass dishes with your left hand under your right elbow.